-During May 2015, the Company repurchased of its outstanding common shares at cost from a related virtue significant party, by of influence.
+As explained above, on February 2, 2016 all outstanding broker During May 2015, the Company repurchased 1,316,700 (1,100,000 Pre-Exchange Agreement) of its outstanding common shares at cost from a related party, by virtue of significant influence.
 These shares were cancelled upon their repurchase.

-During August and September 2015, 299,250 (250,000 Pre-Exchange Agreement) warrants were exercised at a price of \$0.88 (\$1.05 Pre-Exchange Agreement) per share and the Company received gross cash proceeds of \$253,800 (net proceeds of \$236,438).
-In connection with the proceeds received, the Company paid in cash \$17,362 as finder's fees and issued 20,947 (17,500 Pre-Exchange Agreement) broker warrants which were fair valued at \$14,627 and were allocated to cash with corresponding credit to additional paid-incapital.
-The fair value has been estimated using a multi-nomial lattice model with an expected life of 24 months, a risk free rate ranging from 0.04% to 1.07%, stock price of \$2 and expected volatility in the range of 98% to 100%, determined based on comparable companies historical volatilities.
+During August and September 2015, 299,250 (250,000 Pre-Exchange Agreement) warrants were exercised at a price of \$0.88 (\$1.05 Pre-Exchange share and \$253,800 (net proceeds of \$236,438).
+In connection with the proceeds received, the Company paid in cash \$17,362 as finder's fees and issued 20,947 (17,500 Pre-Exchange Agreement) broker warrants which were fair valued at \$14,627 and were allocated to cash with corresponding credit additional paid-into capital.
+The fair value has been estimated using a multi-nomial lattice model with an expected life of 24 months, a risk free rate ranging from 0.04% to 1.07%, stock price of \$2 and expected volatility in the range of 98% to 100%, determined based on companies historical volatilities.

-During September and October 2015, the Company entered into agreements for the issuance for a total of 724,185 (605,000 Pre-Exchange Agreement) warrants against services entitling to purchase one common share against each warrant at an exercise price of \$0.84 (\$1) Pre-Exchange Agreement) per warrant to be exercised within 180 to 730 days from the issuance date.
-The fair value of the warrants on the issuance date was \$672,749, which is included as consulting charges in general and administrative expenses during the year ended December 31, 2015 with corresponding credit to As explained above, on February 2, 2016 all additional paid-in-capital.
-The fair value has model with an expected life ranging from 180 to 730 days, a risk free rate ranging from 0.04% to 1.07%, stock price of \$2, annual attrition rate of 5% and expected volatility in the range of 98% to 100%, determined based on comparable companies historical volatilities.
+During September and October 2015, the Company entered into agreements for the issuance for a total of 724,185 (605,000 Pre-Exchange Agreement) warrants against services entitling to purchase one common share against each warrant at an exercise price of \$0.84 (\$1 Pre-Exchange Agreement) per warrant to be exercised within 180

+730 days from the issuance date.
+The fair value of the warrants on the issuance date was \$672,749, which is included as consulting charges in general and administrative expenses during the year ended December 31, 2015 with corresponding credit to additional paid-in-capital.
+The fair value has been estimated using a multi-nomial lattice model with an expected life ranging from 180 to 730 days, a risk free rate ranging from 0.04% to 1.07%, stock price of \$2, annual attrition rate of 5% expected volatility in the range of 98% to 100%, determined based comparable companies historical volatilities.